A young white girl with Down Syndrome in a backpack and a light blue dress.

 [Say how cuts to the Department of Education will hurt people with disabilities] I want you to do everything in your power to prevent Department of Education programs from being transferred to the HHS and to prevent cuts to funding.
 Schools rely on federal funds to support disabled students, pay special education teachers and professionals, and buy technology and materials that students and teachers need daily.
 Children and young adults with disabilities are curious about the world and capable of learning.
 We should not let them down now.

-[If you want, ask for a meeting] I want you to meet with me and other people with disabilities.
+[If you want, ask for a meeting.]
+I want you to meet with me and other people with disabilities.
 We want to talk to you about why education is important to us.

 Sincerely,